irisnet/testnets/fuxi/Status.md

 # Testnet Status
+## Jan.
+20, 2019 Sucessfulw Smooth Software Upgarade
+**iris** version for tsetnet switch from v0.10.0 to v0.10.2

+## Jan.
+19, 2019 Software Upgarade Proposal is passed
+A smooth software upgrade proposal is submitted by dev team and passed: https://testnet.irisplorer.io/#/ProposalsDetail/1

 ## Jan 17, 2019 - Fuxi-8000 Go Live

 We bootstraped the latest testnet with 21 genesis validators.
 Now, fuxi-8000 has 21 validators and the average block time is about 5s.